nakst/teak/help/Creating Modules.md

 bool ScriptParameterHandle(void *engine, void **output);
 ```

 This returns the pointer associated with the handle when it was created.
+If the handle was `null`, `NULL` is returned.
 To create and return a handle, using `ScriptReturnHandle`:

 ```c
 bool ScriptReturnHandle(void *engine, void *handleData, void (*close)(void *));